-The sap.ui.core.mvc.View does in particular three things:
+The sap.ui.core.mvc.View does three things in particular:

-- Connects itself to a controller and therefore, its content—such as for example, a sap.m.Page and its content inside of the View.
+- Connects itself to a controller and its content—such as for example, a sap.m.Page and its content inside of the View.
 Hence, the View is crucial in realizing the Model-View-Controller architecture in SAPUI5.

 - Sets some basic visual appearances like width and height.

 - Provides life cycle event hooks that can be used in a View’s controller:

 A View control reflects a simple website or a section of a website.
 The sap.ui.core.mvc.View is the base class for its sub-views: